33 Steps to Mediation in Will Contest

 - Much more if the case does not settle at mediation and moves towards a hearing.

-What can go wrong to make the process more complicated.
+Thet circumstances that might make the process more complicated.

 As you would know, every family and every case is different.
 Sometimes cases start out looking very straight forward but as time goes by things become more complicated.
 One of the most common complications arise when it becomes clear that a claimant is not providing full and frank disclosure of his or her financial position.
 This usually encourages the executor/defendant to instigate a series of subpoenas to be issued or notices to produce seeking details of the true position of the claimants financial affairs.
 This process can be extremely time consuming and therefore costly.